teknopaul/generation-x/README.md

 # Generation-X

-Programatic XML generation without templates.
+Programmatic XML generation without templates.

 Using the Java org.w3c.dom APIs to create XML docs involves a lot of boiler plate code.